7

 The elevator beeped and opened its doors to a pristine office floor.
 Everything from the desks, shelves, and decorations placed about were void of dust.
+It was to an unnatural degree.
 It’s as if everything was frozen in time.

-Sitting in the office chair playing with an old fashioned stopwatch awaiting her was a man in his thirties.
+Sitting in the office chair, playing with an old fashioned stopwatch, awaited a man that looked about in his thirties.
 His black hair contrasted his pale face.
-He dressed professionally with a black suit.
+His professional, black suit appeared unfitting for the kind of personality he put forward.

 “Ah you can drop the formalities!
 We’ve been over this haven’t we?” he said eccentrically.

-The man closed his watch and laid it on his desk.
+Eterna closed his watch and laid it on his desk.
+Despite his laid back demeanor, he put it down with careful positioning.

 “You want to know something, Katherine?”